hardbyte/python-common-expression-language/README.md

 ### Command line interface

-The package (plans to) also provides a command line interface for evaluating CEL expressions:
+The package (plans to) provides a command line interface for evaluating CEL expressions:

 ```bash
 $ python -m cel '1 + 2'
 3
 ```

+### Separate compilation and Execution steps
 ### Custom Python Functions

 Ability to add Python functions to the Context object: